isaackwy/slackbuilds-15.0/README.md

-This repository contains slackbuilds which I have maintained for Slackware current (15.0 beta).
-Slackbuilds on this repository are unofficial - submissions on SlackBuilds.org are currently closed.
+This repository contains slackbuilds which I am maintaining for Slackware 15.0.
+Slackbuilds on this repository are unofficial - these are scripts prepared for the SlackBuilds.org repository.

 Data science slackbuilds are available in the 'Data_Science' folder.
 LXQt slackbuilds are available in the 'LXQt' folder.